ultimate-pa/hanfor/documentation/docs/usage/workflow.md

 This example and everything that belongs to it is located in `hanfor/example`.

 ## Example input
-Consider a CSV file `example_input.csv` which contains requirements of a realtime-system:
+Consider a CSV file `example_input.csv` which contains requirements:
 ``` bash
 ID,Description,Type
 META1,This is an example for some requirements,meta